 Can a defamation claim be brought against a media outlet in Ireland?

 A: Yes, a defamation claim can be brought against a media outlet in Ireland.
-However, media outlets have some protection under the Defamation Act 2009, including a defence of honest opinion.
+However, media outlets have some protection under the Defamation Act 2009, including a defense of honest opinion.
+At solicitors Dublin, we ensure the all the legal assistance to protect your rights.